malaval/aws_reaper_test/README.rst

 Be careful while using it.

-When using the command line tool ``aws-reaper`` you will be warned about the operation that you are about to execute, and confirm by entering a text that contains the IAM alias, or the AWS account ID if the IAM alias is not configured, and a random number between 1 and 100.
+When using the command line tool ``aws-reaper`` you will be warned about the operation that you are about to execute, and you will be asked to confirm by entering a text that contains the IAM alias, or the AWS account ID if the IAM alias is not configured, and a random number between 1 and 100.

 .. code-block:: text